robmonday/restaurantdb/README.md

-#Udacity Full Stack Project - Restaurant Menu
+#Restaurant Menu - Udacity Full Stack Project

 This code was created as part of an assignment for the Udacity Fullstack Nanodegree.

 ##Installation
 <ol>